Zelda 3 Challenge: Quest for Calatia

 Requests for Help

 Although I'm the sole designer of this new adventure, there are certain areas of this game which are completed faster, and often better, when certain talented people lend a hand.
-To expedite and improve this rewrite, I have posted the following four categories which you, or someone you know, may be able to help out with.
-Graphics Editing - For artists familiar with editing SNES graphics.
-Music Transposing - For musicians familiar with inserting SNES music.
-ROM Editing - For hackers familiar with data stored in the Zelda 3 ROM.
-ASM Hacking - For programmers familiar with ASM and the Zelda 3 ROM.
+To expedite and improve this rewrite, I have posted two categories which you, or someone you know, may be able to help out with.

 Story of Calatia